-Now, as I’m sure you’ll know, blogs can rank high – really high.
+Now, as I’m sure you’ll know, blogs can rank really high.

 Well, I don’t know the exact answer, but it’s probably because blogs have a better site structure and coding, promote conversation and interaction, and are usually straight to the point containing the most important, relevant keywords.

 Whatever the case may be, this works in our favor because a blog is really easy to setup, and you don’t need to know anything about html, css, or any of that stuff to get started.

 There are many blogging platforms out there you could choose from, such as Blogger, Typepad, and Moveable Type, but WordPress is the most popular.
 All of my websites, even static websites, are run on the WordPress platform.

 Please note that there’s a WordPress.com and a WordPress.org.

 The .com is where you can setup your blog for free.
 You don’t need to pay for anything, and you can have a blog up and running in no time.
 However, your website name will always have the word “wordpress” in it, such as smartpassiveincome.wordpress.com, which decreases it’s authority in the search engines.
 Also, you are limited to what you can do with your WordPress-hosted site.